-This program is ideal for students interested in teaching secondary education, a career in education outside of the classroom, or interested in pursuing a second major.
+This program is ideal for students interested in teaching secondary education, a career in education, or interested in pursuing a second major.

 Course content includes leadership in teaching, examination of social identities, reflection on direct classroom experience, factors that influence educational practices, and more.